Accountability Report

 iii.
 Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal–Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-Canada was founded on Indigenous territory theft and the industries that grew this country were based largely on immense profits extracted from the Land.
-This wealth never benefited the First Nations, Métis and Inuit who lived and continue to live here and unfortunately, a few hundred years later, we’re awkwardly talking about making things right while seldom taking the important steps towards true reconciliation.
+• Canada was founded on Indigenous Land theft, and the industries that grew this country were based largely on immense profits extracted from these stolen Land.
+This wealth rarely benefited the First Nations, Métis and Inuit who lived and continue to live here, and unfortunately, a few hundred years later, we’re awkwardly talking about making things right while seldom taking the important steps towards true reconciliation.

 As an outdoor-based company that brings people out on the Land, we are interacting with a landscape that defines the culture, identity and life of people who have been stewarding this territory since time immemorial.
-It is of vital importance that everything we do here at Yukon Alpine Adventures is done through a reconciliatory lens, as well as with utmost care to include First Peoples in our planning, engagement and adventure offerings.
+It is of vital importance that everything we do here at Yukon Alpine Adventures is done with utmost care to include First Peoples in our planning, engagement and adventure offerings.
+We want to raise the bar of ethical guiding and inspire the outdoor industry to do better.

 What we’re working on